Troubleshooting Google Rank Loss

-Losing your rank position isn't fun and can be downright scary when it happens out of nowhere.
-The best thing you can do in this situation is not to panic and not do anything until you understand what caused you to lose rank in the first place.
+Experiencing Google rank drops isn't fun and can be downright scary when it happens out of nowhere.
+The best thing you can do in this situation is not to panic and not do anything drastic until you understand what caused you to lose rank in the first place.
 In this article, I will be going over ways to assess the damage, where to look, and remediate any issues that may have caused your content to lose rank.

-Google rank - what Google giveth taketh away
+Why are my Google rankings dropping? - what Google giveth taketh away

 No positions are safe or forever.
-Google's rank system is continuously evolving, and Google engineers are continually testing thousands of tweaks behind the scenes each month.
-While there are these nonofficial updates that go on in the background throughout the months, Google has one huge core update each year that usually impacts one or more internet categories such as news or medicine as an example in a prominent way.
-When these changes get implemented to the platform, rank volatility is typically an indicator, and a symptom of these changes as Google shifts sites around to try and optimize the overall user experience.
-However, this can disrupt a good thing you got going when your site has been outperforming in the keyword space you have been ranking for months, raking in the sweet everlasting fruits of your labor.
+Google's rank system is continuously evolving, and Google engineers are continuously testing thousands of tweaks behind the scenes each month and this is called Google algorithm updates.
+While there are these nonofficial updates that go on in the background throughout the months, Google generally has one huge core update each year that usually impacts one or more internet categories such as news or medicine as an example in a prominent way.
+However, in this recent year in 2021 Google released an unprecedented three broad core Google updates!
+When these algorithm changes gets pushed out to the platform, rank volatility is typically an indicator, and a symptom of these changes as Google shifts sites around to try and optimize the overall user experience.
+However, this can disrupt a good thing you have going when your site has been outperforming in the keyword space you have been ranking for months, raking in the sweet everlasting fruits of your labor.

-What is Google Search Algorithm, and How does it work?
+What is Google Algorithm, and How does it work?

 Google search engine is just one astronomical database running on hundreds of thousands of computer servers spread worldwide, all working in tandem to answer approximately 4 million searches a minute.
 Algorithms is a computer program with complex rule sets, which allow you to orchestrate complex computing tasks intelligently.
 Google Algorithm grabs information it needs by crawling the internet with Google Bots, a subset of programs designed to crawl through a website's code to capture data to be used by the search algorithm.